Beneath the Music: The Nashville Numbering System

 A closer look at the statistics confirms what I see in my everyday life.

-Who is Listeningkey
+Who is Listening

 Digital Music News recently reported that only 2 percent of Americans listen to classical music!
 Yikes!
 Sirius XM, the satellite and online radio provider, has nine jazz channels, 20 Latino channels, and eight Canada-themed channels—but only two traditionally classical stations.